WallarooLabs/wally/book/getting-started/linux-setup.md

 ## Install LLVM 3.9

-Visit [http://apt.llvm.org](http://apt.llvm.org) and select the correct apt mirror for you version of Ubuntu.
+You can find the instructions for Xenial and Trusty below.
+We currently only support these two, but you can visit [http://apt.llvm.org](http://apt.llvm.org) to select the correct apt mirror for other distributions.

 ### Xenial Ubuntu: Add the LLVM apt repos to /etc/apt/sources.list